-PCC x CPIc CPI_B
+PCC x CPIc

-- PCC is the proposed construction cost used for the purpose of determining the s.7.12 contribution levy on the development consent or CDC (expressed in dollars). - CPIc is the current Consumer Price Index (All Groups Index), Sydney as published by the ABS at the time of the payment of the condition imposed on the development consent or CDC. - CPI^B is the base Consumer Price Index (All Groups Index) as published by the ABS at the date of adoption of this Plan.
+PCC is the proposed development cost estimate used for the purpose of determining the s.7.12 contribution levy on the development consent or CDC by the ABS at the time of the payment of the condition imposed on the development consent or CDC.

+(expressed in dollars).

+CPIc is the current Consumer Price Index (All Groups Index), Sydney as published the ABS at the guarter ending immediately prior to the date of the imposition of the condition requiring payment of a contribution.